YuvaSec/Hashnode/draft-67ebeece4859ddf53a285587.md

 * People often skip the long IT approval process and just use what works.

-* And get this more than 50% say they'd keep using AI secretly, even if it’s not allowed.
+* And get this: more than 50% say they'd keep using AI secretly, even if it’s not allowed.

 ### IT Can’t Keep Up

 * Official enterprise tools often miss the mark on what employees actually need.

-* So workers turn to shadow AI to fill in the gaps.
+* So, workers turn to shadow AI to fill in the gaps.

 ---